A quick walkthrough of how to get addons into World of Warcraft that works in Dragonflight or WotLK Classic!

 So, you’ve been playing World of Warcraft and want to take it to the next level with addons.
 If it is your first time using addons, it may seem a little daunting.
-In this article, we’ll break down how to install WoW addons in 2021.
-These steps will work whether you are playing classic or retail.
+In this article, I’ll show you how to install WoW addons.

 How to install WoW AddOns